kubernetes/website/content/en/docs/concepts/workloads/pods/sidecar-containers.md

 maintain sidecar containers without affecting the primary application.

-Sidecar containers share the same network and storage namespaces with the primary container This co-location allows them to interact closely and share resources.
+Sidecar containers share the same network and storage namespaces with the primary container.
+This co-location allows them to interact closely and share resources.

 ## Differences from init containers